Group of U.S. scholars discussing

 An organization called Frank issues the national student cards for higher degree students in Finland.

 The services and benefits for Bachelor’s, Master’s, and Doctoral students vary significantly in Finland.
 Student Union membership is optional for Doctoral students and the membership benefits are far fewer.
-This results with Doctoral students having notably higher living costs than exchange or degree students.
+This results in Doctoral students having notably higher living costs than exchange or degree students.

 Doctoral students are not entitled to subsidized meals, travel discounts, or Student Health Services.
 There are some student restaurants which offer a slightly more discounted lunch with the presentation of the Doctoral student card, but the meal price is still higher compared to the undergraduate and Master’s student prices.
 Doctoral students usually have access to affordable university sports services at a subsidized price.
 A Doctoral student who has joined the student union is also entitled to services and benefits offered by the Student Union.
 Depending on the city, Doctoral students can have very limited access to student housing.

 To find out what benefits you will be entitled to as a student in Finland, please contact your host university’s International Office well before arriving in Finland.
 This is a very important topic for you to consider when preparing your annual budget for your Fulbright term.
-The access to discounted student meals and student housing can significantly lower your living costs in Finland and vice versa.
+Access to discounted student meals and student housing can significantly lower your living costs in Finland and vice versa.
 Your host university’s International Office can also advise you on how to access the student card and where to find more information on the university’s Student Union.
 It is also important that you make sure you know when the deadline is when applying for the student card, and for registering with the Student Union.
 For some universities the deadlines can be very early in the fall semester, when you might still be in the U.S.

-Each teacher grantee and project is different, and therefore the academic considerations may vary significantly from teacher to teacher.
+Each teacher grantee and project is different, and therefore, the academic considerations may vary significantly from teacher to teacher.
 It is, however, always important to discuss this with the Finnish host institution, and to mutually agree on the content of the visit to Finland.

 It is largely up to the grantee and the host to decide what type of activities the grantee is involved in.
 It is always good for the grantees to be active in creating contacts and taking the initiative.